 Popularity of chettinad masala

 Being a restaurateur I got a chance to closely watch how the chef’s design the menu, handle the administrative tasks, manages other employees and most importantly how they prepare food to meet the specifications of the guests, how well they make adjustments to food items to accommodate guests with allergies or specific diet concerns.
 One of the most popular and best selling dishes in our restaurant is vegetable/prawn/chicken chettinad.
 The flavourful and tasty chettinad curry never fails to impress customers.
-I got chettinad masala powder recipe from one of our chefs, also learned how each spice plays an important role in spice blends to get the well balanced flavours.
+I got chettinad masala powder recipe from one of our chefs, I did learn how each spice plays an important role in spice blends to get the well balanced flavours.

 Kalpasi/black stone flower/dagad phool and marati moggu/kapok buds are two important and unusual spices used in chettinad masala recipe that adds magic to this culinary preparation and lifts the flavours of dish from ordinary to extra ordinary.
 These two are underrated spices that most of them tend to ignore to use in spice blends.
 Even though they are not available in most of the regular grocery stores here is UK and it is an extra work to find and get used to them.
 Your taste buds are sure to thank you for bringing a dish with new and unique flavours to the table!!!